-The Management Committee of RANCARE announces that 1 (one) Short Term Scientific Mission may be financed by the Action’s budget.
-All applications must have a direct relation with the RANCARE objectives.
+The Management Committee of RANCARE announces that 2 Short Term Scientific Missions may be financed by the Action’s budget.
+All applications must have a direct relation to the RANCARE objectives.
 Further details can be found here.

 Those interested in applying, are encouraged to read section 8 of the vademecum.

 Applications are evaluated against specific criteria.

 For further information, interested applicants may contact Dr Georgios Efstathiou, STSM coordinator at email@example.com.

 1st call for STSM applications for missions occurring between 1st July 2017 – 15th February 2018